Rice Paper Dumplings Recipe (pan sear or air fry)

 Prepare the rice paper:

-- Dip the rice paper in a bowl of cold water for a few seconds on all sides until they turn pliable but not too soft so it gives you time to work.
+- Dip the rice paper in a large bowl of cold water for only a few seconds.
+Do not oversoak the rice sheet.
+It should still be quite firm as the rice paper continues to soften out of the water.
 Lightly moisten your work surface (e.g. a big cutting board) so that the rice paper sheets won’t stick to the surface.

 Fold the dumplings:

 - Add a little more than 1 tablespoon of the filling to the center of the rice paper sheet.
 Fold the dumpling by bringing the bottom-half up to cover the filling, bring the left-side up and over to the center, and right-side up and over to the center.
 Roll the dumpling from bottom-up (away from you) to make an envelope-shape.
-For reference, I use 1 rice paper sheet but you can use 2 sheets.
+For reference, I use 1 rice paper sheet.
+You can use 2 sheets to prevent the dumplings from breaking apart.
 See notes.

 - If you use a tray or big plate to hold the dumplings, brush the tray with a thin layer of oil so they won’t stick to the bottom.
 And lightly cover the dumplings with a damp paper towel as you work through the batch.